Code-Institute-Solutions/WalkthroughProject01/README.md

 1. Click the button Not Trusted and choose Trust.

 Note that the kernel says Python 3.
-It inherits from the workspace so it will be Python-3.8.12 as installed by our template.
-To confirm this you can use <code>! python --version</code> in a notebook code cell.
+It inherits from the workspace so it will be Python-3.8.18 as installed by our template.
+To confirm this you can use `! python --version` in a notebook code cell.

 Your workspace is now ready to use.
-When you want to return to this project, you can find it in your CodeAnywhere <a href="https://app.codeanywhere.com/" target="_blank" rel="noreferrer">Dashboard</a>.
+When you want to return to this project, you can find it in your Cloud IDE Dashboard</a>.
 You should only create 1 workspace per project.

 ## Dataset Content